PrefectHQ/prefect/docs/guides/prefect-deploy.md

     Note the use of the Secret block to load the GitHub access token.
     Alternatively, you could provide a password to the `password` field of the `credentials` argument.

-    ### Store your code in fsspec-based storage
+    ### Store your code in cloud provider storage

     Another option for flow code storage is any [fsspec](https://filesystem-spec.readthedocs.io/en/latest/)-supported storage location, such as AWS S3, GCP GCS, or Azure Blob Storage.

-    Here's an example of storing a flow in an S3 bucket:
+    For example, you can pass the S3 bucket path to `source`.

     ```python hl_lines="4-6" title="s3_storage.py"
     from prefect import flow